Client: Our Lady of the Lake Childrens Hospital

 There is a well-known saying, “You don’t get a second chance to make a first impression.”
-It is the first place the hospital patients will actually make contact with the facility and the last place they encounter as they leave.
+“Harmonic Grove: OLOLCH” is the first place the hospital patients and their families make physical contact with this new children’s hospital, and it is the last place they encounter as they leave.
+As the grand entryway, this 3000 square foot colored glass canopy enlivens the spirits of all who enter as it invites people to “play” with the architecture using interactive touch-points – sparking unique compositions of color, light, and sound, and transforming the entrance into a playfully creative destination for everyone.